Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?

-But we do need to consider the possibility that the models are incomplete (i.e., lacking relevant physical ingredients) or inaccurate (e.g., because of an inadequate resolution).
+Either way, we need to keep in mind that the models likely are incomplete (i.e. lacking relevant physical ingredients) or inaccurate (e.g., because of an inadequate resolution).
 Clearly, any simulation may benefit from increased resolution in terms of both the particle number and the spatial scale.
-An increased particle resolution may reconcile, at least in part, the very different behaviour between our simulations and billion-particle simulations with regards to the difference in the spatiotemporal appearance of the phenomenon, i.e. intermittent vs. continuous.
+An increased particle resolution may reconcile, at least in part, the different behaviour between our simulations and billion-particle (N-body) simulations, i.e. intermittent vs. continuous.
 But while an increased spatial resolution is attainable \citep[e.g., on sub-parsec scales;][]{ren13a}, billion-particle N-body/{\em hydrodynamical} simulations are out of reach for the time being.

-Similarly, we anticipate that consideration of additional relevant physical processes such as magnetic fields and highly energetic particle ('cosmic ray') heating, which are expected to reduce the gap between model galaxies and real galaxies, will have a noticeable effect on the interplay between gas and ISM, and by extension on the PS phenomenon.
+We anticipate that consideration of additional relevant physical processes such as magnetic fields and highly energetic particle ('cosmic ray') heating, which are expected to reduce the gap between model galaxies and real galaxies, will have a noticeable effect on the interplay between gas and ISM, and by extension on the PS phenomenon.
 There is a long list of studies that have shown how the presence of an even weak magnetic field can significantly affect the density and turbulence structure of the ISM \citep[q.v.][]{MolinaEtAl2012,ban18a,BeattieEtAl2023}.
 Similarly, cosmic rays resulting from stellar activity are know to modify the temperature of gas \citep[e.g.,][]{boo13a}, which in turn affect its density structure.

 Despite their caveats, our simulations underline the importance of gas in any study aiming at understanding the dynamical response of stellar discs and the consequent wave phenomena associated with, such as the phase spiral.
 It stands to reason that galaxies with gas fractions in excess of 20\% -- the highest gas fraction considered in this work -- may show a {\em weaker} response to an external perturbation.
 This circumstance is particularly relevant in the context of high-redshift galaxies, which are likely to transit through a gas-rich phase at some point in their evolution, as hinted by early observations \citep[e.g.,][]{gen06h}, and supported by more recent ones \citep[e.g.,][]{riz22w}.
 This is an important avenue for future research that we intend to pursue.